Rockies vs. Twins Player Props Betting Odds

 Kepler Stats

-- Kepler will look for his third straight game with a hit in this matchup.
-During his last five outings he is hitting .389 with a double, a home run, four walks and three RBI.
+- Kepler will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .444 with a double, two home runs, three walks and six RBI.

 Kepler Recent Games